K33TY/Jif-Sif-to-Fabric/Docs/Log.md

  > + The label L is an upper bound on the information contained in the node.
  > + The label E is an upper bound on the information gained by knowing that this node is present in the HTML sent to the client.

+## October 28-31
+Restructuring code to have the Fabric language be more of a consideration in the design of the architecture.
+Have questions regarding the store that I've been trying to go through Fabric source code to figure out.

 -------------